 While all occlusions wear to some degree over the lifetime of the patient, normal physiological wear usually does not require correction.
-Severe or excessive wear and tear of teeth refers to tooth destruction that requires restorative intervention.
+Severe or excessive wear and tear of teeth refer to tooth destruction that requires therapeutic intervention.
 Severe wear on the surface of the teeth can result from occlusal prematurities that prevent functional or parafunctional movements of the jaw.
 Restoration of the worn anterior teeth then becomes a challenge as the availability of space for prosthetics becomes limited.

 When tooth loss occurs due to decay

 When there has been the severe destruction of teeth due to wear and tear of teeth or as a result of some stomach disorders like acidity

 When a patient complains of muscle pain or jaw pain which leads to the destruction of the teeth as well.

 A dentist usually starts with a thorough check-up of the teeth, gums, joints, muscles around the face and esthetics.After a thorough evaluation by our specialist dentist, various photographs are taken to study the relation of the teeth, jaws, and muscles.
 After this, a few impressions are made to prepare study models which arranged as per the desired results are needed.
 Also, other problems required are also corrected like gum problems and increasing the length of the crown.
 After explaining the entire treatment plan thoroughly to the patient, the tooth preparations necessary, restoration of the worn out teeth done.

 Severe wear cases present many challenges to the dentist, including gaining the space to create restorations that satisfy the patient’s esthetic desires, while also fulfilling occlusal and functional parameters that are essential for long-term success.
 Our entire team of Prosthodontists, Endodontists, and General Dentists here at Smiline dental hospital is well versed with all the treatment options and can restore your beautiful smile.